-With new innovation in the automotive industry there has been great headway made in the overall safety of vehicles.
+With new innovation in the automotive industry, there has been great headway made in the overall safety of vehicles.
 So let’s see what the key safety features to look out for when buying a new car are.

 A big thanks to Giorgio Express for the great article!

 Whether you’re shopping for a used or new car, it’s important to spend time making sure it’s safe.
 First off, you should take a test drive and try on the seat belt to make sure it fits well and is comfortable.
-Check that head restraints, roof structures, and windshield designs don’t interfere with your ability to see clearly.
+Check that head restraint, roof structures, and windshield designs don’t interfere with your ability to see clearly.
 And try to conduct your test drive in the evening so you can check the visibility provided by the headlights.

 To help you better understand what to look for we have put together this list.

 In the event of a crash, seat belts are designed to keep you inside the vehicle.
 They also reduce the risk that you will collide with the steering wheel, dashboard, or windshield.
 New seat belt designs have the following additional features that improve seat belt performance: